Thomas Mistele

 Michael Lanahan

-After attending Syracuse University, Michael served in the U.S. Navy, with one year in theatre during the Vietnam War.
+After attending Syracuse University, Michael served in the U.S. Army, with one year in theatre during the Vietnam War.
 Following his military service, Michael received his MBA from the University of Virginia and worked as a commercial and investment banker until founding Greystone Communities, Inc. in 1982.
 Until his retirement as Chairman in 2022, Michael was responsible for assuring Greystone’s resources were aligned with clients’ needs and positioning the company to succeed and grow in an ever-changing senior living environment.
 Michael is naturally drawn to the Higher Ground mission as a veteran of the U.S. Armed Forces, and specifically the treatment he received after his time in Vietnam.
 He believes strongly in the need for our country to support its veterans, and values how Higher Ground addresses the physical, mental and psychological wellbeing of the military community through therapeutic recreation programs.

 Hayes MacArthur